Almost one in three experience mental health problems while in employment

 “Creating mentally healthy workplaces needn’t be difficult or expensive, often it’s about putting in place small adjustments, such as regular communication and flexible working hours.
 Being able to identify and support a colleague struggling with poor mental health can also make a big difference, which is why Mind delivers mental health awareness training to line managers.
 We’re also launching a Workplace Wellbeing Index – a benchmark of best policy and practice which will enable employers to recognise the good work they’re doing when it comes to promoting good mental health at work, as well as highlighting areas for improvement."

-Mind offers free resources for employers to help improve mental wellbeing and employee engagement.
-Visit the Workplace section of our website for more information, including tips for employers and staff.
+Mind offers free resources for employers to help improve mental wellbeing.
+Visit the workplace section of our website for more information, including tips for employers and staff.